-Valdez is located in the Northeast corner of Prince William Sound at the end of a road 120 miles away from the next sizeable city.
-It sits along a fjord; the steep mountain sides often extending directly down to the ocean.
+Valdez is located in the Northeast corner of Prince William Sound at the end of a road, 120 miles away from the next sizeable city.
+Valdez sits along a fjord, where the steep mountain sides often extending directly down to the ocean.
 Much of the town is developed on small areas of flatland that was deposited by glaciers and more recently by the streams that drain from them deposting rock and gravel down along Port Valdez.

 The town is populated by nearly 4,000 year round residents and can recieve over 100,000 visitors over summer.

 The gold lodes are widely distributed but may be referred to several local areas, as the vicinity of Valdez Glacier, Mineral Creek, and the adjacent shore of Valdez Bay; the Shoup Bay area, including the Cliff mine; and the Port Wells district.
-The gold-bearing quartz veins at McKinley Lake near Alaganik were among the first in the 304 CONTRIBUTIONS TO ALASKAN GEOLOGY region of the sound to be discovered and are almost the only gold lodes found within the area of the Orca rocks.
-The Cliff mine on Valdez Bay has thus far been the most productive of the gold lodes.
+The Cliff mine on Port Valdez has thus far been the most productive of the gold lodes.
 Other gold-producing mines were the Ramsay-Rutherford mine on the east side of Valdez Glacier and the Granite mine on the west side of Port Wells, to which might be added a number of smaller mines that have contributed to the total gold production of the region.